Representing data in words: A context engineering approach: Introduction

 \section{Introduction}

-Data science has become an important tool in business \cite{davenport2020beyond}, biology \cite{greener2022guide}, epidemiology \cite{latif2020leveraging}, journalism \cite{cairo2016truthful} and beyond.
+Data science has become an important tool in business~\cite{davenport2020beyond}, biology~\cite{greener2022guide}, epidemiology~\cite{latif2020leveraging}, journalism~\cite{cairo2016truthful} and beyond.
 One way in which data science complements, and in some cases goes beyond, machine learning is in the use of visualisation to better understand datasets.
-Visualisation helps machine learning engineers both to understand their models and to communicate findings to non-technical users \cite{zhang2020data}.
-Good visualisation practice involves understanding how to be honest when communicating about data.
-For example, a series of articles by data journalist Lisa Charlotte Muth, and more recently Rose Mintzer-Sweeney, illustrate how careful design choices --- around colours, fonts, the placement of text and choice of chart --- are required when creating visualisations so as to convey information as clearly as possible \cite{mintzer-sweeney_muth_2024}.
-It is also important, however, to understand that visualising data is not a neutral process, but rather an outcome of numerous decisions about how we want to present data \cite{kennedy2016work}.
+Visualisation helps machine learning engineers both to understand their models and to communicate findings to non-technical users~\cite{zhang2020data}.
+Good visualisation practice involves understanding how to effectively communicate key facts about data without misleading the audience.
+For example, a series of articles by data journalist Lisa Charlotte Muth, and more recently Rose Mintzer-Sweeney, illustrate how careful design choices --- around colours, fonts, the placement of text and choice of chart --- are required when creating visualisations so as to convey information as clearly as possible~\cite{mintzer-sweeney_muth_2024}.
+Visualising data is not a neutral process, but rather an outcome of numerous decisions about how we want to present it to an audience~\cite{kennedy2016work}.

-A more recent development in machine learning, is the utilisation of large language models (LLMs) to build, what have become known as, artificial intelligence (AI) agents~\cite{compound_ai_systems,improve_llm_performance}.
-In this article, we focus on defining a narrow type of AI agent: those that transform a specific dataset into words.
-The AI agents we propose produce texts about datasets in an analogous way to how visualisations turn data into graphs.
-Our aim is to improve performance in a domain over pre-trained transformer models, but the emphasis is on the specific task of (what we call) wordalising data in a reliable way.
-In this sense, wordalisation is to language models, what visualisation is to graphical models, see Figures~\ref{fig:figure1} and \ref{fig:personwvs} for example wordalisations.

-Automatic transformation of a data point into words can be as straightforward as using the entries in a spreadsheet to parameterise a sentence.
-For example, if we are provided with name, age and nationality of several people in a python dataframe then the code

-will output a text description of each of the people described in the rows of the dataframe.
-Similar methods have long been used on, for example, sports webpages to document the appearances and performance statistics of athletes.

-On the other hand, large language models make it possible to create engaging and free-flowing texts involving numbers.
-For example, when we prompted ChatGPT\footnote{https://chatgpt.com/} to write a poem about Lionel Messi's greatness in numbers, one section read: \begin{quote} $474$, the goals in Spain he scored,\\ With every strike, the crowd forever roared.\\ And in the Champions League, his name would soar,\\ With four great triumphs, always wanting more. \end{quote} The text here takes some liberties on the numbers --- Messi scored $474$ goals in La Liga, but more on Spanish soil and may have many more than four greatest triumphs depending on how you count them --- but the text is clearly a very new and different way to present numbers using an automated system.